oprypin/crsfml/docs/tutorials/system/thread.md

 Programmers who write this kind of code expect the `start_thread` function to start a thread that will live on its own and be destroyed when the threaded function ends.
 This is not what happens.
 The threaded function appears to block the main thread, as if the thread wasn't working.

 What is the cause of this?
-The [Thread]({{book.api}}/Thread.html) instance is local to the `start_thread()` function and is therefore destroyed, when the function returns.
-The finalizer of [Thread]({{book.api}}/Thread.html) is invoked, which calls `wait()` as we've learned above, and the result is that the main thread blocks and waits for the threaded function to be finished instead of continuing to run in parallel.
+The [SF::Thread][] instance is local to the `start_thread()` function and is therefore destroyed, when the function returns.
+The finalizer of [SF::Thread][] is invoked, which calls `wait()` as we've learned above, and the result is that the main thread blocks and waits for the threaded function to be finished instead of continuing to run in parallel.

-So don't forget: You must manage your [Thread]({{book.api}}/Thread.html) instance so that it lives as long as the threaded function is supposed to run.
+So don't forget: You must manage your [SF::Thread][] instance so that it lives as long as the threaded function is supposed to run.